The recovery period depends mostly on the workout type and intensity.

 Sleep represents the ultimate recovery time.
 While sleeping, our body goes through protein synthesis, which means that protein gets incorporated into muscles, making them stronger while at the same time balancing hormone levels.
 If you can’t get the recommended 7-9 hours of sleep every night, compensate with afternoon naps.

 Make sure your Vitamin D-levels are up to standard

 According to the Journal of the International Society of Sports Nutrition, vitamin D deficiency has a negative impact on exercise recovery.
 Levels of vitamin D tend to decrease during the winter due to the lack of sun and a short amount of time spent outside.
 Thus, when convenient, pay a visit to your physician and ensure your vitamin D levels are up to standard.

 Drink lots of water

 National Academy of Medicine's recommendation for daily water intake is eleven 8-ounce glasses.
 Hydration is important for workout performance, but it’s even more essential for post-exercise recovery.
 By staying hydrated through your workout, you help your body undergo glycogen synthesis, a process during which a body fills up its energy stores, that way maintaining a normal temperature and mediating tissue breakdown.
 While exercising, try to drink approximately eight ounces of water every 15 minutes.

 Dairy products for late-night snacks

-If you feel a bit peckish late at night, opt for dairy-based products like Greek yogurt or cottage cheese that are rich in slow-digesting casein protein.
+If you feel a bit peckish late at night, opt for dairy-based products like Greek yoghurt or cottage cheese that are rich in slow-digesting casein protein.